JayMcConnon/DSS-Bot/docs/commands/serverstatus.md

 ::: warning Showing offline all the time?
 Check the details of the server added, double check the port that you have inputted is the game port configured in the game/voice server.
+Failing this, you should input the query port for the game (more info on this soon..)
 :::
 ::: tip Querying with no arguments
 If you don't supply a name to the bot, it will ask you to provide one in a reply.